-Awesome advantage of a challenge: you can apply a great targeting.
+An awesome advantage of a business game: you can apply a great targeting.

 Make sure that your participants are the right ones.
-I want this kind of student, this kind of startup, this kind of people.
-Some challenges target specific schools, which can be a great idea if you also want to boost your employer brand towards one school (and their future graduated students).
+I want this kind of student, this kind of startup, this kind of person.
+Some challenges target specific schools, which can be a great idea if you also want to boost your employer brand towards one school (and their future graduate students).

-If the main goal of your challenge is to recruit new talents, do not make it too fun.
+If the main goal of your business game is to recruit new talents, do not make it too fun.

 You need to find the right balance between an attractive pitch that is going to attract loads of participants (cast your net, remember?) and a corporate challenge.
 Give a genuine idea of what it is like to work for your company so when they join your organization, they know what they signed up for.
 It will make your new employees delighted with their job.